Lapeyus/GCP-SLZ/documentation/docs/tfstate-buckets.md

 ## Usage

-Apply this code to create and manage Altus ingest, curated, and transformation projects' Google Cloud Storage buckets within your Google Cloud Platform organization.
+Apply this code to create and manage ${var.owner} ingest, curated, and transformation projects' Google Cloud Storage buckets within your Google Cloud Platform organization.

 ---